holygrolli/holygrolli.github.io/.src/files/posts/17-01-07_first_post.md

 ---
 title: "Wordpress is gone"
 date: 2017-01-07
-blurb: I moved to metalsmith
+excerpt: I moved to metalsmith
 ---

 *ChaosBlog* moved from Wordpress to [metalsmith](metalsmith.io).